 (Production is measured against this threshold on a three-year rolling average.)

 EU manufacturers and importers have the ability and responsibility to register substances based on the REACH guidelines.
-If you are a non-EU company importing into the EU, you must go through a EU-based Only Representative (OR), a company that would act a legal representative within the EU and register the substances on your behalf.
+If you are a non-EU company importing into the EU, you must go through an EU-based Only Representative (OR), a company that would act as a legal representative within the EU and register the substances on your behalf.
 In order to bring products to the EU market, a company, or their OR, must:

-The impending May 31 deadline for stricter standards may already be affecting your business.
 Supply chain visibility is more vital than ever to your company’s success, yet an alarming amount of production still goes on in dark.

 In a 2017 survey of QIMA clients, only 11% say they have “full visibility over their suppliers,” and no more than half of clients would say that their products’ safety and regulatory compliance has improved over the past 12 months.